thinhpham/mean-docker/README.md

 # MEAN Starter Kit using Docker Compose

-> This project is based on ideas from the sites linked to in the [References](#references) section but simplified for the purpose of quickly starting up a project and customizing it for a general purpose website that supports user registration and authentication.
-It uses Angular 2 with webpack for the client side, Node.js with Express for the server side, and MongoDB for data storage.
-JSON Web Tokens (JWT) is used for authentication.
+> This project is based on ideas from the sites linked to in the [References](#references) section but simplified for the purpose of quickly starting up a project and customizing it for a general purpose website

+## Features
+- Bootstrap 3
+- Angular 2 with Webpack 2.x
+- Eager and lazy routing as well as child routings
+- Authentication using JSON Web Tokens (JWT)
+- Multi tabs interface for user settings
+- MongoDB data access using Mongoose
+- Node.js with Express

 ## Development without using Docker
 To do local development without using Docker, make sure the following software are installed.